woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/3-Code-Related.md

 - `disadvantage 缺点`
 - // **【 I use Vue and React to develop projects. 】**
 - // **【 Both frameworks have their own 【 advantages 】 and 【 disadvantages 】. 】**
+- // ------- **【 both the keywords let and var are used to declare variables. 】**
+- // ------- **【 Both frameworks have their own 【 advantages 】 and 【 disadvantages 】. 】**
 -
 - 3
 - `program 程序`